USEPA/epanet-solver/BUILDING.md

 ```
 mkdir build
 cd build
-cmake ..
+cmake -G "Visual Studio 15 2017" ..
 cmake --build . --config Release
 ```
-Note: Use `cmake -G "Visual Studio 15 2017 Win64" ..` as the third command for a 64-bit build on Windows.
+Note: Use `-G "Visual Studio 15 2017 Win64" ..` as the third command for a 64-bit build on Windows.

 Under Windows the resulting EPANET toolkit library `epanet2.dll` and its command line executable `runepanet.exe` will be in the `build\bin\Release` directory.
 The `build\lib\Release` directory contains an `epanet2.lib` file which is needed to build C/C++ applications using the Windows version of the library.
 For Linux and Mac OS the EPANET toolkit shared library `libepanet2.so` appears in the `build/lib` directory and the command line executable `runepanet` is in the `build/bin` directory.

-As an alternative to using `CMake` for a Windows build, two one-click-build scripts are included in the `win_build` directory:
-1. `Makefile2.bat`: this script requires both `CMake` and the build tools for Visual Studio (available from [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/) be installed on your machine.
-It can be executed from any command prompt window.
-The Community version of Visual Studio will work just fine.
-This script was tested with both Visual Studio 2017 and 2019.
-2. `Makefile.bat`: this build script uses only Visual Studio commands and does not require `CMake`.
-It is  compatible with both Visual Studio 2010 and 2017 and should be executed from a Visual Studio x86 Native Tools command prompt window.

-Both scripts will build the EPANET library and the command line executable for the 32 and 64 bit Windows platforms, placing them in the `win_build\32bit` and `win_build\64bit` directories, respectively.